saiwing-yeung/iTunes-log-test/README.md

 * album
 * tracknum
 * genre
 * category - Music, iTunes U. This is not a field directly supplied by iTunes.
 The program determines this simply based on the location of your media file.
-More specifically, it grabs the directory in the path of the media that follows ~/Music/iTunes/iTunes Music/.
+More specifically, it grabs the directory in the path of the media that comes after ~/Music/iTunes/iTunes Music/.
 For many media this is empty.
 * length
 * rating - This value is given by iTunes.
 The rating here equals the number of stars in iTunes times 20, e.g., rating of 50 = 2.5 stars, rating of 60 = 3 stars, etc.
 * count - Play Count

-Five of the fields (name, artist, album, genre, and category) are quoted in single quotes.
-Single quotes that exist inside the fields are escaped with a back-slash.
+All fields are quoted in double quotes.
+Double quotes that exist inside the fields are escaped with a back-slash.

 Default location of the log is ~/Documents/iTunes-log.csv